earthly/website/blog/_posts/2025-07-02-platform-eng-is-dead.md

 I had three days.
 My plane was leaving on Tuesday.

 I used the weekend to design a two-sided funeral card: front side read like a eulogy, with a cartoon of an engineer crushed under labeled tech boxes (overwhelming the engineer due to its sheer diversity).
-The back explained the "cause of death" \- golden paths, legacy migrations, broken scorecards, and standards documented that no one followed.
+The back explained the "cause of death": golden paths, legacy migrations, broken scorecards, and standards documented that no one followed.

 <div style="display: flex; gap: 10px; margin: 20px 0; flex-wrap: wrap;">
   {% picture gridnc {{site.pimages}}{{page.slug}}/funeral-card-front.png --picture --img width="300px" --alt {{ Funeral card front side }} %}
   {% picture gridnc {{site.pimages}}{{page.slug}}/funeral-card-back.png --picture --img width="300px" --alt {{ Funeral card back side }} %}
 </div>

 After brainstorming some more funny ideas with ChatGPT, another ridiculous idea emerged: giving away small vials of "ENGINEER TEARS".
 Hilarious\!
-I figured that they should be easy to make, and they're small and lightweight \- perfect for carrying around on my own.
+I figured that they should be easy to make, and they're small and lightweight — perfect for carrying around on my own.
 I ordered all the raw materials on Amazon on Saturday, filtering for next day delivery.
 I quickly designed the label.

 The next day, I ran to the only print shop that was open on a Sunday, to print the cards and the vial labels.